-The 1-year position is spent working in the 9-member Trauma and Emergency Radiology Section, which serves the R Adams Cowley Shock Trauma Center (STC) and University of Maryland Medical Center Emergency Department (ED).
+The fellowship position in Trauma and Emergency Radiology is spent working in the 8-member Trauma and Emergency Radiology Section, which serves the R Adams Cowley Shock Trauma Center (STC) and the University of Maryland Medical Center (UMMC) Emergency Department (ED).

-The Adult ED is a recently expanded 50-bed facility separate from the trauma center that includes 12-bed observation and 11-bed ambulatory units.
-The ED served 54,000 patients, primarily from Baltimore City, in fiscal year 2012.
+The Adult ED is a 50-bed facility physically separate from the trauma center that includes 12-bed observation and 11-bed ambulatory units.
+The ED served 52,500 patients, primarily from Baltimore City, in fiscal year 2014.
 It covers primarily minor traumatic, non-traumatic emergency, and walk-in patients.
-The imaging facility within the ED includes a 256-slice MDCT, two free-standing direct radiography units, ultrasound, portable radiography, and a reading room with five ergonomic PACS workstations.
-The separate pediatric ED wing is not served primarily by the section.
+The imaging facility within the ED includes a 256-slice MDCT, research 3T MRI unit, two free-standing direct radiography units, portable radiography, ultrasound, and a reading room with five ergonomic PACS workstations.
+The separate pediatric emergency department wing is served primarily by the Pediatric Radiology section.

-The interim section director is Clint W. Sliker, MD, and the fellowship coordinator is Alexis Boscak, MD.
+The section director is Clint W. Sliker, MD, and the fellowship coordinator is Alexis Boscak, MD.